United States women's national rowing team: Team selection

 Each year USRowing facilitates the team selection process for both the men's and women's senior national teams.
-This process is competitive and intense, but has assisted in the growth and success of the national programs.
 There are two ways to become a part of the senior national team for the United States: by winning certain races in small boats, or being invited to participate in selection camps.

-Because rowing has so many different types of races and boats, it can be difficult to find the right athletes for certain spots on the team.
+Because rowing has multiple types of races and boats, it can be difficult to find the right athletes for certain spots on the team.
 The national team's smaller boats, and some of the boats without coxswains are the winners of specific races chosen by USRowing - typically the World Championship trials, National Selection regattas, and the FISA World Cups.
 Each year USRowing releases a document with the specific qualifications in order to be a part of the national team.
 The document can include specific placements in the selected races, or overall performances during the regattas.
 Typically, the winner of each race, and potentially a couple other places, are the selected groups to join the team.

 For the more competitive races and bigger boats, like the women's 8+ and 4-, the athletes are chosen via the USRowing selection camp, which is an invitation-only event.
 The national team coaches distribute the invitations to athletes who meet a certain criteria that they set in collaboration with the USRowing organization.
 These criteria can include performance at identification camps, coach recommendations, performance in competition leading up to the present time, training performance, and other performances or recommendation-based qualities.
 If an athlete meets the qualifications, they are invited by the national coaches to the official selection camp.
 The coaches will then evaluate each athlete, and ensure that they are both compatible with the other athletes and capable of becoming a national team member.

 These processes are also used for selecting the Under 23 and Under 19 national teams.
 The Under 23 team uses the Under 23 World Championship as a trial for boat eligibility, allowing each winning United States boat to be eligible for the team.
 The Under 19 team also has trial races, but only selects the single and double scullers and pairs from this race.
 Both the Under 23 and Under 19 teams have similar criteria in terms of recommendations, performance at national identification events, and overall ability for athletes chosen for the selection camps.